e94canales/react-bubbles/README.md

 **HTTP/Axios Stretch Problems**

-- [ ] Build a form at the bottom of `ColorList.js` to add new colors to the colors data
+- [ x] Build a form at the bottom of `ColorList.js` to add new colors to the colors data

 **Data Visualization**